Moonlight Birth

 Once the cord has finished pulsing and the baby has received all of his blood, the cord will be clamped and cut (mom, her partner or an older sibling can do this!).

-After “The Golden Hour,” which may actually be a little longer than an hour, I will perform a complete head-to-toe newborn exam on the bed right beside mama.
-Then the baby will be returned to snuggle and nurse.
+After “The Golden Hour,” which may actually be a little longer than an hour, we will perform a complete head-to-toe newborn exam on the bed right beside mama.
+Then the baby will be returned to snuggle and eat.

-Sometime between 24 and 36 hours after the birth, I will return to your home to conduct a postpartum exam for you and the baby.
-At this visit, I will weigh the baby, observe and assist with breastfeeding, assess the baby’s respiratory efforts, color and heart rate.
-I will also obtain a blood sample from the baby for the Newborn Metabolic Screening.
+Sometime between 24 and 36 hours after the birth, we will return to your home to conduct a postpartum exam for you and the baby.
+At this visit, the baby will be weighed, observe and assist with breastfeeding, assess the baby’s respiratory efforts, color and heart rate.
+I will also obtain a blood sample from the baby's heel (while at the mother's breast) for the Newborn Metabolic Screening.

 What if I have to go to a hospital during labor?

-During labor, my assistant and I will be with you observing you, keeping you hydrated and fed, intermittently listening to the baby’s heart rate, providing comfort measures, and assisting you in the normal physiological process of birth.
+During labor, the midwives will be with you observing you, keeping you hydrated and fed, intermittently listening to the baby’s heart rate, providing comfort measures, and assisting you in the normal physiological process of birth.
 Should labor slow and not pick back up, or you become extremely exhausted, a non-emergency transport to the hospital of your choice will be recommended.

 Will my baby breathe in water if she is born in the water?